 The degree of financial leverage is equivalent to:

-Earnings before interest and taxes (EBIT) / EBIT, less interest expenses
+Earnings before interest and taxes (EBIT) / EBIT – interest expenses

 Example of Degree of Total Leverage

 Let’s put the degree of total leverage into practice by looking at an example.
-Assume that Company ABC’s current EPS is $3, but is trying to determine what its new EPS will be in the event that it experiences a 10% increase in sales revenue.
+Assume that Company ABC’s current EPS is $3, and it is trying to determine what its new EPS will be in the event that it experiences a 10% increase in sales revenue.